Recipes/Activities For Family Fun

-On those cold boring or rainy days it’s hard to come up with new ideas to entertain the troops.
+On those cold, boring, or rainy days, it’s hard to come up with new ideas to entertain the troops.
 Here’s an idea we used to entertain our son that does not like to sit and read or play a game.
 Have them imagine the yard or area nearby and try to draw a map of it.
 To spark their interest, tell them that they’re drawing a treasure map.
 If it helps, place them in front of the window or send them outside to draw details like rocks, trees, bushes and key markers on the map.
-Once they have completed drawing the map they must decided where they would put a treasure.
+Once they have completed drawing the map they must decide where they would put a treasure.
 Have them draw a map key that labels bushes, roads, trees, rocks, logs and other details in the area.
 They can have directions on how to find the treasure by how many paces (steps) and what direction to go next.
 Instruct them as to what direction north, south, east and west is at your location.
 Once they have completed this task give them some type of treasure to hide like quarters or chocolate coins.
-This activity will teach about their surroundings, how to plot out maps and how to communicate to others what there trying to express.
-Later show them different types of maps such as a county map, state map, amusement park map, biblical maps, and property survey map.
+This activity will teach about their surroundings, how to plot out maps and how to communicate to others what they are trying to express.
+Later show them different types of maps such as a city map, provincial map, amusement park map, biblical maps, and property survey map.
 Talk about people that use maps and people that had no maps at all.
-Columbus had no map; The Israelites had no map when they wondered in the desert
+Columbus had no map; The Israelites had no map when they wandered in the desert

 Place a precut paper onto your paper plate.
 Pour tempera paints into small containers and place marbles into the various colors.
 Spoon out marbles one or several at a time onto the paper plate and while using wrist action allow the marble to roll around leaving a very colourful design.
 You might want aprons on the participants or you can do this project outside to prevent making too much of a mess.